Pilgrimage: Moving from seer-of-sites to seer from our own souls--able to see what is around us and within us.

-Any conscious intention to move toward a sacred place whether that place is an internal place as in the sacred place in our own heart, or an external place like the bones of St. James (Santiago) on the Camino de Santiago di Compostella or Stone Henge.
+Pilgrimage – Any conscious intention to move toward a sacred place whether that place is an internal place as in the sacred place in our own heart, or an external place like the park around the corner, your favourite coffee shop, the bones of St. James (Santiago) on the Camino de Santiago di Compostella or Stone Henge or Mecca, the local beach or your childhood home.
 It is the intention to move toward the sacred that is pilgrimage.
-You may or may not arrive at the intended destination, so as the cliché goes, it is the journey not the goal that is the point.
+You may or may not arrive at the intended destination, so, as the cliché goes, it is the journey, not the goal, that is the point.

-Pilgrimage is a way to bring you closer to love, truth, wholeness and unity both within and for yourself as well as with and for the people and places around you.
-There emerges a relationship that opens both inner and outer and integrates them as you respond to the environment more deeply and it responds to you.
+Pilgrimage is a way to bring you closer to love, truth, wholeness, connection and unity both within, and for, yourself, as well as with and for the people and places around you.
+There, emerges a relationship that opens both inner and outer facets of life and integrates them as you respond to the environment more deeply and it responds to you.

-As I’ve heard my colleague Tenneson Woolf say, “Start somewhere, follow it everywhere.”
+As I’ve heard Tenneson Woolf say, “Start somewhere, follow it everywhere.”

-Here’s the cool bit – you can walk for 10 minutes or a couple hours and that may be enough.
+Here’s the cool bit – you can 'walk' from your chair or on your feet for 10 minutes, a hour or a couple hours and that may be enough.
 Or at least it may be a start, the first step on a path to allowing that break through.

 As the urge to “just go” comes over you it might feel like wanting to escape.
-It might feel like . . . . ..
-It might feel like your body screaming for your attention and saying, “Let’s take a hike so I can tell you something important!”
+It might feel like irritation.
+It might feel calm.
+It might be scary.
+It might feel exciting.
+It might feel like your body screaming for your attention and saying, “Let’s take a walk so I can tell you something important!”
 You will be able to hear that “something important” if you are able to stay with that feeling and move: walk, bicycle, drive, scooter, roll your chair, skip, surf or dance.
 “Walking” can be a fast track to opening up enough to hear what is calling.
 Approaching walking as pilgrimage offers the challenge you are having space to be what it is instead of what you think it might be.
-Typically many of us sit and think, and then spin on those thoughts and THAT can keep you stuck, especially at first.
+Typically many of us sit and think, and then spin endlessly on those thoughts and THAT can keep you stuck.
+So go ahead!
+Get Lost!